monktastic/blog/pages/metaphysics/quantum-woo.md

 Obviously nobody would like to believe that they are the sole observer in their reality.
 Therefore, most physicists throughout history have adopted the "Copenhagen Interpretation."
-Roughly, it says "dude, a collapse *must* have happened, somewhere, somewhen, somehow, because otherwise WTF."
+Roughly, it says "dude, a 'collapse' *must* have happened, somewhere, somewhen, somehow, because otherwise WTF."
+Hence rule (2).
 This is good enough for practical purposes, but it doesn't touch the fundamental issue.